-- 7.12 The Government sets national targets for the processing of planning applications within a set timescale:
+- 7.13 The Government sets national targets for the processing of planning applications within a set timescale:

 - Major applications 60% (within 13 weeks)

 - Minor applications 65% (within 8 weeks)

 - Others applications 80% (within 8 weeks)

-- 7.13 In 2017/18, the Council received in total 5,78912 applications of all types.
-Table 7-6 illustrates Bradford Council's Development Management performance against national targets for the last three years.
-As can be seen, Bradford Council has exceeded national targets and continues to improve its performance year on year.
+- 7.14 In 2018/19, the Council received in total 5,633 applications of all types.
+Table 7-6 illustrates Bradford Council's Development Management performance against national targets for the last four years.
+As can be seen, Bradford Council has exceeded national targets year on year.
+The performance for 2018/19 for all three types of planning applications was slightly lower than, and within acceptable variances, the five year average.
+The slight reduction in performance for 2018/19 was linked to resource challenges over the monitoring period